auth0/docs/articles/reference/dashboard/settings-applications.md

 - **Use Auth0 instead of the IdP to do Single Sign On**: If enabled, this setting prevents Auth0 from redirecting authenticated users with valid sessions to the identity provider (such as Facebook, ADFS, and so on).

-For Single Page Applications, you will also see:
+For Single-Page and M2M Applications, you will also see:

 - **Token Endpoint Authentication Method**: Defines the requested authentication method for the token endpoint.
 Possible values are `None` (public client without a client secret), `Post` (client uses HTTP POST parameters) or `Basic` (client uses HTTP Basic).